Time Encoding Quantization of Bandlimited and Finite-Rate-of-Innovation Signals: IF-TEM for FRI signals

-In this section, first, we exemplify our main result in an experimental study using simulations.
-We demonstrate that the quantizer resolution for each sample increases using the same number of bits overall as the input frequency increases.
-Next, we evaluate the performance of the proposed IF-TEM sampling frameworks with quantization in terms of MSE and compare it to the classical method and show that quantization using IF-TEM improves the recovery of FRI signals in comparison with classical sampling.

-We verify our main result using a BL signal $x(t)$ as input.
-We consider a $2\Omega$ bandlimited signal $x(t)$ which is bounded in time, i.e., $|x(t)|\leq c$, for $c=\sqrt{(E\Omega)/\pi}$ with $E=1.6$ and $\Omega$ varying from $5-50$ Hz.
-We investigate the recovery after quantization for the IF-TEM and the Nyquist method.
-The input signal is given by

-where $N=3$, $T_s = \frac{1}{2\Omega}$, and $c_n$ is randomly selected 100 times within the range $[-1,1]$.
-The IF-TEM parameters are selected as follows; we use fixed values of $\delta=0.075$ and $\kappa=0.4$.
-To have a sufficient number of samples needed for recovery, the bias is selected such that $b=6c$, resulting in a maximal oversampling factor of 3.5.
-We demonstrate that the time instances differences and their range, $\Delta t_{\min} - \Delta t_{\max}$, decreases as the frequency of the signal increases.
-Thus, as the BL signals frequency is higher, one can increase the resolution of the quantizer using the same number of bits.
-The results are shown in Fig.~\ref{fig:MSE12bits} and Table~\ref{Tab:Tcr2}.
+In Fig.~\ref{fig:yyrec}, we numerically demonstrate Theorem \ref{theorem:IF_Quant}.
 The suggested IF-TEM sampling framework with quantization is then evaluated in terms of MSE and compared to the conventional approach using an FRI signal model.
 In particular, we consider an FRI signal $x(t)$ as in \eqref{eq:fri}, with period $T = 1$ seconds which consists of $L=3$, $L=4$, and $L=8$ impulses, with 500 randomly selected amplitudes within the range $[-1,1]$.
 The time-delays are selected randomly within the range $(0,1]$ with a resolution grid of $0.05$.
-For both the classical and IF-TEM FRI schemes, we consider an SoS sampling kernel that aids in selecting $2L$ FSCs \cite{namman2021fri}.
-For each signal $|x(t)|\leq c$, where $c$ is defined in \eqref{eq:c}, the IF-TEM parameters are chosen as follows: $b = 10c$, $\delta = 30$, and $\kappa\in \{0.5,2\}$ for $L=3,4$ and $L=8$ respectively.
+For both the classical and IF-TEM FRI schemes, we consider an SoS sampling kernel that aids in selecting $2L$ FSCs \cite{naaman2022fri}.
+For each signal $|x(t)|\leq c$, where $c$ is defined in \eqref{eq:c2}, the IF-TEM parameters are chosen as follows: $b = 10c$, $\delta = 30$, and $\kappa\in \{0.5,2\}$ for $L=3,4$ and $L=8$ respectively (without any quantization the error is -98.8 dB).
 The number of samples is the same for each data point in the classical and IF-TEM schemes and is approximately $8L$.
 After computing the FSCs of $x(t)$, the FRI parameters are computed by applying orthogonal matching pursuit to both classical and IF-TEM methods \cite{eldar2015sampling}.
 Reconstruction accuracy of the two methods is compared in terms of MSE, given by

 where $\Bar{x}(t)$ is the reconstructed signal.